Tips for painters new to the market

 All this madness was discouraging buyers who sensed something wasn’t quite right.

-At bottom was the core problem which eventually surfaced and then resolved itself, the same problem that I sometimes see in other artists:
+At bottom was the core problem which later surfaced and then resolved itself, the same problem that I sometimes see in other artists:

 Thinking too much of the work as yours.